- About Us

 - Student Life

-History of Holy Spirit Parish School
+The Sisters of Mercy at Holy Spirit Parish School

 Holy Spirit School opened on September 20, 1948, eight years after the founding of Holy Spirit Church.
 A year earlier, in the fall of 1947, the first kindergarten class of the parish assembled in the parish hall adjacent to the church at 3159 Land Park Drive.
 Originally, plans called for the school to be built on what is now a parking lot of the church.
 However neighbors would not agree to a zoning variance to accommodate the school building and playground area.
 Hence, the school is located a mile south of the church at 3920 West Land Park Dr. The doors opened to 210 children in grades Kindergarten through four.
 Each year after that, an additional grade was admitted until the first graduation in 1952.